yqiusteven/ist356fall25/0-intro/0-0-setup.md

 Here's what you'll need to install on your computer.
 Please read this entire section prior to installing. :-)

+NOTE: If you are a MAC user UV will be a better project manager.
+See https://docs.astral.sh/uv/getting-started/installation/

 1. **Visual Studio Code**: https://code.visualstudio.com/Download
 This is a free editor with testing and debugging capabilities.
 As you install you can accept all defaults, except the last one: DO NOT launch the application when complete!
 If you do, simply close it.